voidshine/dameo_book/Introduction.md

 Let's summarise.

 My opening plan almost succeeded, but I thought that winning was already easy, and Ray punished me for that with a brilliant combination.
 After getting the king, White also had a great chance of winning, but I woke up and started to fight back desperately.
 The position was full of complex variants and perhaps suited my style more than Ray's.
 With each move my energy was rising and Ray's was falling.
 The last opportunity for Ray to put me in big trouble was move 24.f4e5!
 To be honest, I don't know how the game would have ended then.
-Let it remains a little secret of our meeting.
+Let it remain a little secret of our meeting.
 White played better for the lion's share of the whole game, but in the end Ray didn't have enough strength.

 This memorable victory allowed me to get 1 point ahead of such monsters as Busybee and Diamante at the last moment and take 1st place in the tournament.
 Ray Garrison performed very well, taking the place right behind us.